thegodeveloper/cka/labs/05-kubectl-sorting.md

-# Kubectl Sorting - 1%
+# Question 5 - Kubectl Sorting - 1%

 ## Use context